francescobozzo/asa_project/report/04-multi-agent.md

 ![Traffic map with multiple plans.](./images/traffic_map_final.png){width=250px #fig:traffic-map-final}

-With the traffic map it is possible to take a parcel and analyze its neighbours in order to understand if it is a trafficated area and consequentially if it is a good idea to take it.
+Using the traffic map, it is possible to select a parcel and analyze its neighboring areas to determine if it is a congested region.
+This analysis helps us determine whether it is advisable to proceed with taking that parcel.

 The logic behind the traffic penalty is summarized in the following pseudocode: